 (7)Check the oil flow rates at the lubricating points of the pump.

-Shutdown of the pump
+The shutdown of the feed water pump

-(1) Close discharge valve
+(1) Close the discharge valve

 (2) Switch off the driver and observe the pump run down smoothly to a standstill.
 The pump rotor should not stop with a sudden jerk.

 (3) Switch off the oil pump.

 (4) The suction valve should remain open unless the pump is being taken out of service for a prolonged period and is being drained.

 Some common problems with boiler-feed water pumps and their corresponding solutions are: